trap-representation/Chlore/README.md

 - Trust the programmer
 - Keep the language as simple as possible
 - Keep the standard library as minimal as possible
-- One pays for only as much as one wants to do

 What Chlore will *never* have:
 - Automatic memory management